 Therefore, either being in charge of projects for a creative agency, a software developing company, or a consultancy, attention to detail must be paid.
 So, think about adopting most or all of the project management best practices.
 Then, your team and your business will reap the fruit of your labor.
 The following points can also perfectly answer the question, “What makes a good project manager?”

 Best Practice #1: Divide projects into blocks

 Sitting on a managerial throne and overseeing people striving to do their job is unrealistic and harmful for business.
-The moment your team takes on a new project, it is essential to allocate tasks and responsibilities that your teammates can deliver without dedicating relentless work.
+When your team takes on a new project, it is essential to allocate tasks and responsibilities that your teammates can deliver without dedicating relentless work.

 The project management technique of dismantling a big machine also helps the team get a deeper understanding of the objectives.
-They will know what to pursue and how to approach each task without any feelings of anxiety and emotional distress.
+They will know what to pursue and how to approach each task without feelings of anxiety and emotional distress.
 Of course, the breaking down process can continue until the project sections are equally divided and matched to the employees that are apt to work on them.

 Best Practice #2: Organize team meetings without absences

-If ten employees are working on a project, meeting up with four of them will not benefit the work to be done.
+If ten employees are working on a project, meeting up with four of them will not benefit the work.
 You should gather every single member of the project team since they all have to understand the project’s scope, its desired outcome, and the roles they will assume.

-At the same time, the whole team will have the opportunity to discuss how to work on the project and thus set the rules and planning around it.
+At the same time, the whole team will have the opportunity to discuss how to work on the project and set the rules and planning around it.
 Involving the team in the initial project meeting also creates a sense of ownership, increased responsibility to all members, and facilitates effective teamwork.

 Best Practice #3: Give priority to specific projects and tasks

 This project management technique is valuable since it shows determination, professional maturity, and team unity.
 Many businesses choose to run several projects at the same time.
 Some may be long-term and high-profile while others can be easier and with less revenue.
 This is when priorities management comes into the picture.